2023 Festival Student Artists

 STUDENT ARTISTS at the FESTIVAL

-Student Participation: Student artists in our area are invited to work with their high school art teachers to create works of fine student art to exhibit and market at the festival.
+Student Participation: Student artists in our area are invited to work with their high school art teachers or home school teachers to create works of fine student art to exhibit and market at the festival.
 The Student Area is located in the Arts in the Middle Welcome Tent where patrons first enter the show.
 In addition, we offer to our professional exhibiting artists the chance to invite a student into their tent to for a period of time to:

 observe artists setting up exhibit booths and assist, if invited